 Structural Engineering Inspections

-We undertake Structural Engineering Inspections of any building of any age and condition.
+We undertake Structural Engineering Inspections on most building types.

 A Structural Engineering Inspection is a comprehensive inspection of the structural elements of a building.
 This type of inspection considers the: Construction, Ground Conditions, Nearby Trees and Shrubs, Foundations, Subsidence, External Walls, Internal Walls, Structural Alterations, Extensions and Retaining Walls.

 We can visit the property, provide a detailed written report on the condition of these areas and identify the cause of any defects The report will also include our recommendations for remedying any defects and/or suggest areas where a more intrusive investigation is necessary.